Red Horse Racing: Truck No. 77 history

 Red Horse Racing debuted in 2004 as Clean Line Motorsports.
 It was owned by Daniel Whitt and fielded the No. 38 Ford for his son Brandon.
 The team debuted at Mesa Marin Speedway finishing 19th.
-Clean Line was purchased by retired Mobil Oil executive Tom DeLoach, and championship crew chief/sports commentator Jeff Hammond before the 2005 season and was renamed Red Horse Racing.
+Clean Line was purchased by retired Mobil Oil executive Tom DeLoach, and championship crew chief/sports commentator Jeff Hammond eight races into the 2005 season and was renamed Red Horse Racing.
 Whitt grabbed the team's first win at Memphis from the pole.

 For the 2006 season, David Starr, former driver of the No. 75 Spears Chevy Silverado, drove the team's Toyotas, which switched from No. 38 to No. 11.
 Starr then won the fourth race of the season at Martinsville and finished fourth in the standings.
 Despite their success, the team was forced to release Starr at the end of the year due to a lack of sponsorship.
 He was replaced by Aaron Fike in 2007, and the team switched numbers again, to No. 1.
 After Fike was arrested in Ohio for drug use, Busch Series drivers David Green and Jason Leffler rounded out the season for the team, and Whitt returned at Atlanta.
 For 2008, David Starr returned to RHR after departing for Circle Bar Racing, with the team running the No. 11.
 The team's reunion would garner them four top fives and eight top tens but only a 12th-place points finish.
 Starr would again depart the team, taking new sponsor Zachry Holdings with him to HT Motorsports.
 Red Horse would bring along former ARCA driver T. J. Bell, who had five top-tens and finished fifteenth in points.
 The team switched to the No. 1 and hired former Formula 1 driver Nelson Piquet Jr. briefly.
 The team returned as the No. 11 truck in 2012, with Todd Bodine.
 Though the deal was originally intended for Daytona, the team ran the full season with limited sponsorship, with Bodine returning to victory lane at Dover.
 At the end of the season, Bodine was unable to come up with the sponsorship to return, and left the team.